Information causality beyond the random access code model

+IC was defined in terms of a task: a classical random access code (RAC), augmented by sharing the no-signaling resource under study between the two players.
+In this paper, we propose to redefine IC in a way that captures the same underlying notion as the original, but without reference to the specific task of RAC.
+The new criterion is violated by a larger set of non-quantum correlations.
+To substantiate this claim, we show the first tightening of the IC boundary in the simplest Bell scenario (two parties, two inputs and two outputs, 2-2-2) since the original study \cite{allcock2009recovering}.
+We give strong numerical evidence that the new IC definition is obeyed by all 2-2-2 quantum correlations under the same protocol.
+Numerical evidence also supports that our IC is a quasi-convex function on the set of correlations, which is a property with clear physical meaning.

-We use upper case letters $A,B$ to denote random variables, lower case letters $a,b$ to denote specific values.
+\textit{Reconsidering information causality.--} We use upper case letters $A,B$ to denote random variables, lower case letters $a,b$ to denote specific values.
 For bits, thus, one should understand $A=\{0,1\}$, and then $a=0$ or $a=1$.
 The probability distribution of the variable $X$ is denoted $p_{X}$, with $p_{X}(x)$ the probability of its event $x$ (we may sometimes omit the subscript for simplicity).

 To define IC, one considers the following two-player game.
 At every round, Alice's input is a string of $N$ bits $A=A_1\times ...\times A_N$, its value $a=(a_1,...,a_N)$ drawn at random with uniform distribution.
 She can send information to Bob on a channel with capacity $k$ per round.
 In addition, she shares a no-signaling resource with Bob.
 If $k<N$, Bob obviously can retrieve at most $k$ bits of Alice' input, irrespective of what the no-signaling resource is.
 But with a clever use of some no-signaling resources, something unexpected may happen: Bob could choose \textit{which} $k$ bits to retrieve.
 In words, it looks like the information about all $N$ bits was ``potentially'' present at Bob's location, although eventually he can read out only $k$ of them. \textit{The principle of IC states that this should not happen; and more quantitatively: even the ``potential information'' available at Bob's location should not exceed the capacity $k$ of the channel linking Alice and Bob}.
 In this paper we discuss how this potential information should be quantified.